MI7J/mangos/sql/additions/readme.txt

     cp 38 - Fix: not allow to stack buffs from spells 1459,23028,61024 and ranks.
-Patch provided by Insider cp 39 - Convert player body to ghost, except when a player ghoul cp 40 - Added checks for SpellHitResult
+Patch provided by Insider cp 39 - Convert player body to ghost, except when a player ghoul cp 40 - Added checks for SpellHitResult cp 41 - Fixed spell 49018 and ranks